Bayswater railway station, Perth: Services

 Bayswater station is served by the Airport, Ellenbrook and Midland lines.
 Midland Line trains run from Perth to Midland and continue as a through service to Fremantle at Perth.
 Airport Line trains run from Perth to High Wycombe via Perth Airport and continue to Claremont at Perth.
 Ellenbrook Line trains run from Perth to Ellenbrook and terminate at Perth, running Not In Service to Daglish station to use the siding turnback.

 Airport, Ellenbrook and Midland Line trains each stop at Bayswater station every twelve minutes during peak on weekdays and every fifteen minutes during the day outside peak and on weekends and public holidays.
 This makes for a combined peak frequency of a train every four minutes between Bayswater and Perth.
 Late at night, trains on each line are half-hourly or hourly.
 When the Ellenbrook line opens, services on that line will stop every twelve minutes during peak.
 It is planned that by 2031, services on each of the three lines will be every ten minutes during peak.
 The station saw 527,269 passengers in the 2013–14 financial year.

 Bayswater station has seven regular bus routes.
-Route 40, travels between Elizabeth Quay Bus Station and Galleria Bus Station, Route 41, travels between Elizabeth Quay Bus Station and Bayswater Station via Guildford Road, Route 45 travels between the Bassendean Town Center and Baywater Station via Ashfield, Route 46 travels between Morley Station and Bayswater Station and Route 975 operates as a high frequency routes between Warwick Station and Bayswater Station via Galleria and Mirrabooka Bus Stations.
-The CircleRoute 998/999 also operate at Bayswater, and the Rail Replacement bus stops moved further closer to the station on the east side on Railway Parade.
+Route 40, travels between Elizabeth Quay Bus Station and Galleria Bus Station, Route 41, travels between Elizabeth Quay Bus Station and Bayswater Station via Guildford Road, Route 45 travels between the Bassendean Town Centre and Baywater Station via Ashfield, Route 46 travels between Morley Station and Bayswater Station and Route 975 operates as a high frequency routes between Warwick Station and Bayswater Station via Galleria and Mirrabooka Bus Stations.
+The CircleRoute 998/999 also operate at Bayswater to Fremantle Station and Galleria Bus Station respectively, and the Rail Replacement bus stops moved further closer to the station on the east side on Railway Parade.